ehmorris/unicornmeet/_posts/2012-11-01-zero-to-one.md

 ---
 layout: post
 type: post
-title: The Path from Zero to One
+title: Going from Zero to One
 author: Chad Mazzola
 ---